xpdota/guide-scratch/sage/Basic.md

 too):

 - Phlegma
-- Toxicon
+- Toxikon
 - Pneuma

-Phlemga is a damage gain, while Toxicon and Pneuma are damage neutral.
+Phlemga is a damage gain, while Toxikon and Pneuma are damage neutral.
 Let's talk about the best times to use each one.

 #### Phlegma